The Authority on Every Card

 Rove Miles stack with everything else on this page.
 Pay with a rewards card when you book or shop through Rove and the same charge can earn your card's points, count toward a welcome bonus, and pile up Rove Miles all at once.
 Transfers require a 2,000 mile minimum and then move in 100 mile increments, and Rove runs occasional transfer bonuses that stretch your miles even further.

-The 10x sits on top of whatever your card already earns, so the card you pay with still matters.
+Offer 2, 10x Ultimate Rewards for Chase.
+Through December 31, 2026, targeted Chase Sapphire and Freedom cardholders earn an extra 10 Ultimate Rewards points per dollar on Paze checkouts, on top of whatever the card already earns.
 Run a United flight through Paze with the Sapphire Reserve and you collect the card's 4x on airfare plus the 10x Paze bonus, for 14 points per dollar on the same charge.
-The bonus is capped at $1,500 in purchases each month, or up to 15,000 bonus points, and it appears to be targeted, so confirm your eligibility in the Chase app before you count on it.
+The 10x is capped at $1,500 in purchases each month, up to 15,000 bonus points, and it is targeted, so confirm your eligibility in the Chase app before you count on it.
+The two offers can land on the same qualifying purchase.

 Paze

-Paze is accepted at a growing list of merchants including United, Dunkin', Domino's, Sephora, Newegg, ShopRite, and StubHub.
-Select Paze at checkout, pay with your eligible Chase card, and the bonus points post automatically.
+Paze is accepted at a growing list of merchants including United, Dunkin', Domino's, Sephora, ShopRite, and StubHub.
+Select Paze at checkout, pay with your eligible card, and both the $10 statement credits and any Chase 10x bonus post automatically.
 There is nothing to activate and no portal redirect involved.

 See which merchants accept Paze